 GOCE is the latest of three space missions dedicated to gravity field modeling.
-In a lower altitude orbit, equipped with a gradiometer, it measured smaller details of the gravity field.
-The GRACE mission was launched at a higher altitude, mainly to observe the temporal variations.
+In a lower-altitude orbit and equipped with a gradiometer, it measured smaller details of the gravity field.
+The GRACE mission was launched at a higher altitude, mainly to observe temporal variations.
 But thanks to its long and still ongoing mission, it is also possible to compute an accurate geoid.
-The spatial resolution in GRACE-derived geoid is less than the that in the geoid obtained with GOCE, but we could evaluate the differences in our crust estimate using one or the other.
-Additionally, we hoped to see crustal details in the 77 - 120 km wavelength band.
+The spatial resolution in the GRACE-derived geoid is less than that in the geoid obtained with GOCE, but we could evaluate the differences in our crust estimate using one or the other.
+Additionally, we hoped to see crustal details in the 77-120 km wavelength band.
 It should be noted that the GOCE geoid grid is a combined solution incorporating GRACE data.

-The difference between both crustal thicknesses, from only GRACE model EIGEN-GRGS.RL02bis and from GOCE DIR5 gravity anomalies, clearly shows a high frequency signal, corresponding to the contribution of GOCE at small spatial scales.
-The discrepancies range between ± 7 km, emerging from the ambient noise level.
-They are mainly located over the Transantarctic Mountains (TAM), the peninsula (P), and in the western part of the continent.
-In East Antarctica (EA), both models are really closed.
-The differences do not exceed 2 km, except in the Lambert Rift (LR) - see Figure 5 for location of TAM, P, EA and LR.
-The new GOCE DIR5 version thus provides interesting details for geological interpretation and the knowledge of Antarctica structure.
+The difference between the two crustal thicknesses, from only the GRACE model EIGEN-GRGS.RL02bis and from the GOCE DIR5 gravity anomalies, clearly shows a high-frequency signal corresponding to the contribution of GOCE at small spatial scales.
+The discrepancies are approximately ± 7 km, emerging from the ambient noise level.
+They are mainly located over the Transantarctic Mountains (TAMs), the peninsula (P) and in the western part of the continent.
+In East Antarctica (EA), both models are really close.
+The differences do not exceed 2 km, except in the Lambert Rift (LR); see Fig. 5 for the location of the TAMs, P, EA and LR.
+The new GOCE DIR5 version thus provides interesting details for geological interpretation and knowledge of the Antarctic structure.